rmmorrison/chatterbox/README.md

 **Note:** the colon (:) character prefixing the owner ID value is required, to workaround a Helm issue in which integer-only values beyond a certain length are always treated as int64 values and not strings, even if they are quoted.

+## Adding the Bot to Your Server

+In order to use chatterbox as part of your own Discord server, it must be added via Discord's OAuth 2.0 flow.
+You will need:

+* Your bot's client ID (note: this is _not_ the same as your bot's token).
+It can be obtained via [Discord's Developer Portal](https://discord.com/developers/).
+* The permissions you wish to grant the bot.
+In order to use all functionality, you must provide:
+  * Text Permissions
+    * Send Messages
+    * Embed Links
+    * Read Message History
+    * Add Reactions
+  * Voice Permissions
+    * Connect
+    * Speak
+    * Use Voice Activity
+* Discord's OAuth 2.0 authorize endpoint (see the [Bot Authorization Flow](https://discord.com/developers/docs/topics/oauth2#bot-authorization-flow) topic in Discord's developer documentation).

+Permissions are provided as a bitwise integer value as part of the OAuth 2.0 authorize request.
+The [Discord Developer Portal](https://discord.com/developers/) contains a helpful calculator under your application's bot settings to create the permissions integer for you.
+The value of the above noted permissions is `36784192`.

+Once you have the necessary values, you can construct an OAuth 2.0 authorize URL to access in your browser, for example:

+    https://discord.com/api/oauth2/authorize?client_id=<your bot's client ID>&scope=bot&permissions=36784192

+Accessing this URL in your browser, assuming it has been constructed with valid values, directs you to Discord's login page.
+Once you are logged in, it will ask you which server you wish to add the bot to.

+Once you select a server and verify the requested permissions, the bot will be added to your Discord server and is available for use.

 ## Building

 The recommended way to build this project is to use the included Maven wrapper to generate a Docker image, which can then be run